the-jack-white/raspberry-pi-face-detection/README.md

 ###### 6. Create the directory for the saved images.
 Create the *dataset* directory in /home/pi/ directory by typing: ```mkdir dataset```

-NOTE: Do not use a different name for the directory, else AWS would be able to connect to this directory.
+NOTE: Do not use a different name for the directory, or else AWS will not be able to connect to this directory.

 ###### 7. Run script to make sure everything is working
 Make sure *detector.py* works by running: